 Semaglutide — known under the brand name Ozempic and manufactured by Novo Nordisk — is a glucagon-like peptide 1 (GLP-1) agonist.
-This drug category is also referred to as an incretin mimetic, which means it mimics the other hormones in the body that help regulate blood sugar levels.

 Taken via injection once per week, Ozempic works to improve your blood sugar in several ways:

-- Increases your body’s natural insulin production
+- Increases your body’s insulin sensitivity

-- Reduces your appetite which can lead to weight-loss
+- Reduces your appetite which can lead to weight loss

 - Reduces the amount of glucose produced by your liver